tytydraco/yessleep/out/The_angel_in_my_closet.md

 I pulled the blankets up to my chin.
 I closed my eyes but I didn’t try to sleep.
 I waited until I knew she was there.
 The sound of air being sucked through a film of spit.

-“Come here, Angel,” I whispered.
-“I want to hear what you sound like.
-I want to see you again.”

 I sat up and opened my eyes, but my room was empty.
-The closet door stood there firm and closed, ancient in the way it looked like a door that had never opened before and never would again.
+The closet door stood there firm and closed; ancient in the way it looked like a door that had never opened before and never would again.